mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 ```

 Keep in mind that when running a program using `go run`,
-if there are compile errors, a panic will not be
+if there are compile errors, no type-assertion panics
-triggered since the code won't begin running.
+will not be triggered because the code won't begin running.

 #### Type Tests

 A "type test" determines whether an interface variable
 refers to a specific type.
 It differs from a type assertion in that
-an extra return value is captured and it doesn't panic
+an extra return value is captured and it does not panic
 if the value being tested does not match the asserted type.

 For example, consider `myShape, ok := g.(Circle)`.
 The variable `ok` will be set to `true` or `false`
 to indicate whether `g` refers to a `Circle` object.

-Type assertions and tests can be used with any type,
+Type assertions and type tests can be used with any type,
 even primitive types.
-For example, a function has
+For example,
-a parameter of type `interface{}` can test the
+a function that has a parameter of type `interface{}`
-actual type as follows:
+can test the actual type as follows:

 ```go
 package main